fleetdm/fleet/handbook/engineering/tuf.md

 If you need to run TUF commands that are not available using the `fleetctl` binary, additional functionality is available using the `tuf` binary [documented by go-tuf](https://pkg.go.dev/github.com/theupdateframework/go-tuf#section-readme).

+## Read and write to TUF repo on Cloudflare R2

+Fleet hosts our TUF repo in Cloudflare R2 buckets for production and staging, updates.fleetdm.com and updates-staging.fleetdm.com.
+Read and write operations aare performed used the [AWS CLI](https://developers.cloudflare.com/r2/examples/aws/aws-cli/) tool configured to communicate with R2.

+Once configured, use the [Fleet TUF repo release script](https://github.com/fleetdm/fleet/tree/main/tools/tuf) to add new file targets.

+## Add new TUF keys for authorized team members

+The CTO is responsible for determining who has access to push agent updates.
+Timestamp and Snapshot keys can be held online, so their use can be automated, but Targets and Root keys must always be held offline.
+The root keys are held by the CTO and CEO in secure locations.
+Root keys are retrieved once per year to rotate them before their annual expiration, or to sign for new Targets keys as needed.
+Targets keys may be generated to provide approved team members the ability to push agent updates to the TUF repo.

+This process requires running TUF commands that are not available using the `fleetctl` binary, so the `tuf` CLI binary [documented by go-tuf](https://pkg.go.dev/github.com/theupdateframework/go-tuf#section-readme) needs to be downloaded and compiled for local use.

+There are two roles required to complete these steps, the "Root" role who holds the root keys, and the "Releaser" role, who is gaining access to push updates.

+1. The Releaser creates a new local directory to store the TUF repo.
+The Releaser creates a sub-directory called `repository`.

+2. The Realeaser pulls down the contents of the TUF repo into the `repository` sub-directory.

+3. From the root of their TUF directory, the Releaser run `tuf gen-key targets`.
+This will create a `keys` sub-directory and `staged` sub-directory.

+4. The Releaser copies the `keys` directory to a USB drive, and deletes the `keys` directory from their local hard drive.

+5. The Releaser send the `staged/root.json` to the Root role for signing.
+Note this file is safe to share and is publically available.

+6. The Root role receives the `staged/root.json` file and copies it to a USB drive.

+7. The Root role boots into the secure Ubuntu boot drive created during TUF repo creation.

+8. The Root role connects the USB drive containing the `staged/root.json` file for signing.

+9. The Root role connects the USB drive containing the root keys.

+10. The Root role copies the `staged/root.json` onto the root keys USB at `staged/root.json`.

+11. The root keys USB contains the `tuf` binary.
+Run `./tuf sign root.json` to sign the staged root metadata.

+12. The Root role copies the signed `staged/root.json` back to the original USB drive they copied it from.

+13. The Root role turns off the Ubuntu boot drive and accesses an online computer.

+14. The Root role connects the USB drive containing the signed `staged/root.json` file and copies it to their local hard drive's TUF location in the same `staged/root.json`.

+15. From the root of their local TUF repo, the Root role runs `tuf commit` to commit the staged root metadata to the `repository` directory.

+16. The Root role pushes the updated contents of the `repository` directory to the remote TUF server.

+17. The Releser role can now run `tuf sign` to sign agent updates using their offline Targets key.

+## Root the root keys

+The root keys expire every year and must be manually rotated at least 30 days prior to expiration.

+1. The root keys are retrieved from their secure location.

+2. The offline Ubuntu bootable USB drive is turned on.

+3. The root keys USB drive is connected to the Ubuntu bootable instance.

+4. Add three new root keys using the steps documented in creating a new TUF repo.

+5. Run `tuf sign root.json` to sign the newly added root keys with an existing root key.

+6. Run `tuf commit` to commit the staged metadata with new root keys.

+7. Using one of the new root keys, run `tuf revoke-key <role> <id>`.
+Run this command for each of the old, expiring root keys.

+8. Using one of the new root keys, run `tuf sign root.json` to sign the root metadata removing the old root keys.

+9. Using one of the nw root keys, run `tuf commit` to commit the staged root metadata.

+10. Confirm the file in `repository/root.json` contains the new root key ids, and removes the old root key ids.

+11. Copy the `repository` directory to the local drive of an online device and push to the remote TUF repo.